JakubFornadel/ThreadPoolCpp/.github/ISSUE_TEMPLATE/small_issue.md

 ---
 name: ":ant: Task"
-labels: task
 about: A small task that is, most likely, part of an Epic.
 It will usually be labeled as `good first issue`.
+title: ''
+labels: task
+assignees: ''

 ---

 <!-- Issue title should mirror the Task Title. -->